 Programs and Supportive Services funding helps address some of our community's most pressing housing needs.

-To bridge the gap between affordable housing and families in our community.
+Programs & Supportive Services (PSS) funds bridge the gap between affordable housing and families in our community.
 We strive to help improve the lives of households living in Polk County through our support of programs and services that improve resident stability and self-sufficiency and lead to successful housing outcomes.
-As the strategic leaders in affordable housing in our region, we take a holistic approach to addressing housing issues and barriers.
+We take a holistic approach to addressing housing issues and barriers.
 This funding provides the essential support of helping to get families housed and keep them housed with flexibility and systemic thinking in mind.

 What we fund: